RotimiOlarry/gui-app/README.md

 # gui-app
-This is a basic python gui app with tk-inter i develped for a small personal business of mine
+This is a basic python gui app with tk-inter i developed for a small personal business of mine